What is an E-scooter or E-Motorcycle?

 How an E-scooter or E-Motorcycle works?

-An e-scooter gets its power from the electric motor instead of an internal combustion engine.
+Instead of an internal combustion engine, an e-scooter gets its power from an electric motor.
 The DC battery provides current to the electric motor, which sits inside the wheel hub.
 Manufacturers call this set up as ‘Hub-Motor.’
 Usually, the hub motor is a part of the rear wheel.
 The wheel also features a drum or a disc to hold braking system components.
 Thus, it is a compact unit with a motor and braking system parts assembled next to it.

 The cable for supplying the electric current to the motor comes out from the center of the hub.
 It connects to the battery thru a controller and an electric throttle/accelerator.
 When you turn on the ignition, the battery draws electric current to the hub-motor thru’ controller and an electric throttle.